ArcanaFramework/arcana/docs/source/data_model.rst

 (e.g. data from a single research study, or large collection such as the Human Connectome Project).
 Arcana datasets consist of both source data and the derivatives derived from them.
-Datasets are organised into a tree with a consistent "hierarchy" that classify a series of measurement events (e.g. groups, subjects, sessions).
+Datasets are organised into a tree with a consistent "hierarchy" that classifies a series of measurement events (e.g. groups, subjects, sessions).
 For example, the following dataset consisting of imaging sessions sorted by subject and longintudinal timepoint within a directory tree